l-hoang/gimme/README.md

 ## Language Specification

+Gimme works by giving you things whenever you ask for them.
+The thing you asked for will then be stored in program state.
+When you request something else after you've already asked it to give you something, the last thing it "gave" you will be overwritten.

 `GIMME NUMBER`

 Gives you a random number between 0 and 100 that is then stored in program state.